 - Carter Wind Turbines (Wichita Falls, Texas): Carter Wind Turbines will develop a 20% taller, 60-meter tower that will increase energy production and lower costs for its modernized 300-kW wind turbine.
 The project builds on past CIP awards aimed at opening a broader range of wind resources and applications for Carter Wind Turbines’ medium-scale turbine technology including remote and behind‐the‐meter industrial deployments.

-- Eocycle America Corporation (Swanton, Vermont) has been selected for two new CIP awards, under which it will: 1. partner with large corporate agricultural organizations to develop business models for expanding the deployment of distributed wind energy across their properties and 2. complete electrical safety listing of the company’s Eocycle EOX S-16 turbine system to the UL 6142 standard.
+- Eocycle America Corp.
+(Swanton, Vermont) has been selected for two new CIP awards, under which it will: 1) partner with large corporate agricultural organizations to develop business models for expanding the deployment of distributed wind energy across their properties and 2) complete electrical safety listing of the company’s Eocycle EOX S-16 turbine system to the UL 6142 standard.